 On The Web

 My research program combines field and lab-based approaches, and basic and applied science.
-Projects in my lab address questions in the areas of evolutionary ecology and conservation biology of reptiles, including examination of the adaptive significance of life history variation at geographic extremes (e.g., at northern range limits), and the application of these data to mitigation and recovery actions.
-Recent and current research examined/examines variation in the life history and ecology of federally-listed turtle and snake species, with emphasis on demography, maternal investment, road ecology, spatial ecology and habitat selection.
-The physiological research examines questions about the adaptive bioenergetic, fitness, and thermoregulatory consequences of certain behaviours, particularly summer and winter dormancy, in reptiles.
+Projects in my lab address questions in the fields of population ecology and conservation biology of reptiles, and the application of ecological data to tests of mitigation and recovery actions.
+My work focuses on demography, maternal investment, road ecology, spatial ecology and habitat selection.
+Physiological research examines questions about bioenergetic, fitness, and thermoregulatory consequences of certain behaviours, particularly summer and winter dormancy, in reptiles.

 Team Litzgus Research News